bedapub/microbiome10XVisium/README.md

 reads in 10X Visium spatial transcriptomics samples with the CRC_16 sample.
 The CRC_16 sample is a colorectal cancer sample form the Galeano-Niño et al. (Nature 2022) publication.
-It is expected that the snakemake pipeline was run beforehand.
+It is expected that the snakemake workflow was run beforehand.

 The steps of the workflow involve: